-The field of play is divided into two halves by a halfway line.
+The field of play is divided into two halves by a halfway line, which joins the midpoints of the two touch lines.

 The centre mark is indicated at the midpoint of the halfway line.
 A circle with a radius of 9.15 m (10 yds) is marked around it.